munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 I won't get on a soapbox here, but I'll ask you to consider doing more automated testing if you aren't already.
-Don't you have better things to do than manually test stuff over and over again?
+Don't you have better things to do than manually validate stuff over and over again?

 </aside>